Symbolism in the Church of Jesus Christ of Latter-day Saints: Common symbols

-Members of the church may wear a ring with the Choose the Right shield on a daily basis, to remind them to be righteous.
-Other symbols in Mormonism include the tree of life (also representing the love of God and eternal life, 1 Nephi 11:8–22), the iron rod (the word of God, 1 Nephi 11:25), the tame and wild olive trees (the House of Israel, Book of Mormon Jacob 5), a tree seed (the word of God planted in one's heart, Alma 32:28), the sword of the Spirit and the shield of faith (Ephesians 6:16–17), and the many symbols of Christ and his mission as the Savior of mankind (for example, Isaiah 53:7, 55:1, John 6:35).
-Wheat grain on the stem is a symbol traditionally used by the women's Relief Society, as a historic reminder of their efforts to foster self-sufficiency.
+Members of the church may wear a ring with the Choose the Right shield to remind them to be righteous.

 When questioned on the subject of symbols, church president Gordon B. Hinckley said that Latter-day Saints themselves are the best symbols of their religion.

 Sacred symbols

 The church teaches that its ordinances are symbolic.
 Some of these ordinances are held in common with other Christian churches.
 For instance, in the sacrament of the Lord's Supper, bread represents the body of Jesus and water represents his blood.
 In baptism by immersion, the water represents purification and cleansing from sin, and immersion in water represents the death, burial, and resurrection of Jesus.

 Ordinances performed in church temples differ from those practiced by other Christians.
 The church teaches that because "almost every aspect of [its] temple ceremony is symbolic ... each person should prepare to be as spiritually sensitive as possible to [its] symbolic nature".
 The symbolic elements involved in the temple ceremonies are considered sacred by members and are not generally discussed publicly by Latter-day Saints.
 Two symbolic aspects of temple practices are commonly referred to openly: